Pharmaceutical Sciences (PHS)

 PHS 702 Controlled-Release Dosage Form (2 credits)

-Study of controlled-release (CR) drug dosage forms.
+In his graduate level course, study of controlled-release (CR) drug dosage forms.
 Covers drug release profiles from conventional and nonconventional systems and their relevance in therapeutic outcomes.

 Restrictions: Enrollment is limited to Doctoral or Graduate level students.